-Take a moment to figure out about how many days you could take for a trip.
-It doesn’t have to be a lengthly trip around the world, but try to make it more than a long weekend!
+Take a moment to figure out how many days you could take for a trip.
+It doesn’t have to be a lengthy trip around the world, but try to make it more than a long weekend!
 How about a week?

 3. Find Dates When You Can Commit to Travel

 Look at your calendar for the year and rule out any time that you know you can not go on a trip.
 Perhaps you have work-related events or family commitments.
 Then take a look at the remaining time and identify three to five different periods of time that would work for a vacation.